Food itself is a huge adjustment for most new vegans, and finding effective vegan versions of all your favorite products can be difficult as well.

 Once you start looking at those labels, you may be surprised to learn just how many personal care products and other items need replacing to complete the transition to veganism.

-There are plenty of great vegan moisturizers out there – with SPF to help keep your sensitive skin safe from the sun.
+There are plenty of great vegan sunscreens and vegan moisturizers out there – with SPF to help keep your sensitive skin safe from the sun.
 If you aren’t sure where to find these seemingly-magical moisturizers, this guide is a great place to start!

 After thorough research into requirements for vegan moisturizer with SPF to be effective, SimplySunSafe recommends Keys Solar Rx Moisturizer with Sunscreen SPF 30 as the best vegan moisturizer with SPF.
 Read on for a detailed buyer’s guide, comparison table, and in-depth reviews of the top 5 vegan moisturizers with SPF.